sclorg/s2i-python-container/2.7/README.md

   Configures various aspects of the project, including installation of dependencies, as documented [here](https://packaging.python.org/en/latest/distributing.html#setup-py).
-  For most projects, it is sufficient to simply use `requirements.txt`.
+  For most projects, it is sufficient to simply use `requirements.txt`, if this file is present `setup.py` is not processed by default, please use `-e .` to trigger its processing from the requirements.txt file.

 Run strategies